 Consequently, he has worked under the baton of world-renowned conductors.
 To name a few, Stefan Asbury, Vladimir Ashkenazy, Daniel Barenboim, Semyon Bychkov, Stéphane Denève, Gustavo Dudamel, Christoph Eschenbach, Rafael Frübeck de Burgos, Valery Gergiev, Bernard Haitink, Daniel Harding, Lorin Maazel, Kurt Masur, Kent Nagano, Esa-Pekka Salonen as well as Jaap van Zweden.

 Jose is always looking for opportunities to play alongside colleagues because he finds chamber music fundamental in the routine of a musician.
 For that reason, he is a member of the following groups:

-Brass quintet comprised of members of the National Orchestra of Spain (Adán Delgado, trumpet; Juan Antonio Martínez, trumpet; Juan Carlos Matamoros, trombone) as well as the Community of Madrid Symphony Orchestra (Pedro Jorge, horn).
-The group has been together since January 2018.
+Brass quintet comprised of members of the National Orchestra of Spain (Adán Delgado, trumpet; Juan Antonio Martínez, trumpet; Juan Carlos Matamoros, trombone, Pedro Jorge, horn).

 AVID CHAMBER MUSICIAN

 He has performed with ensembles such as World Brass (2018) and as a Zarin Mehta fellow with musicians from the New York Philharmonic and the American Brass Quintet (2016).